 License to Reproduce

-You need a License to Reproduce if you want to conduct a paper and pencil survey.
-You must administer and score the instrument yourself.
+Purchase MBI License to Reproduce if you plan to administer the MBI via a paper and pencil survey.
+You reproduce, administer, and score the MBI yourself.

 Note: We cannot assure translation quality — many are made by individual researchers and we are not necessarily familiar with the particular language or dialect.
 Some of the translations are partial and typically do not have validation data.
 Basically, we offer whatever is available to facilitate your work.